GCERC/site/pages/our-work/what-we-do.md

 ---
-title: RESTORE Projects
-permalink: /restore-projects/
+title: What We Do
 eleventyNavigation:
-  key: restore-projects
+  key: what-we-do
-  parent: what-we-do
+  parent: our-work
-  title: RESTORE Projects
+  title: What We Do
+  order: 0
 cardlinks:
   - url: /restore-impact/protecting-and-restoring-valuable-coastal-habitat/
     photo: /img/20220517_153502_1_4_big.jpg